NextronSystems/analysis-cockpit-manual/usage/administration.rst

 Analysis Cockpit tries to handle these situations in appropriate ways.
-If Analysis cockpit had read access but no rights to write/delete/rotate/rename the file, the file gets blacklisted in memory and will not be imported as long as the service doesn’t get restarted.
+If Analysis cockpit had read access but no rights to write/delete/rotate/rename the file, the file gets blacklisted in memory and will not be imported as long as the service doesn't get restarted.
 A restart of the service would cause the service to reindex the log data placed in that folder.